s1m0n32001/BayesianSIR/README.md

 $$

 Where the transmission and removal rates $\beta = (\beta_1, ..., \beta_T), \gamma = (\gamma_1, ..., \gamma_T)$ depend on time.
-They are drawn from probability distributions whose characteristic parameter ($b$ or $r$) changes as the epidemic enters a different stage.
+They are drawn from probability distributions whose characteristic parameters ($b$ or $r$) change as the epidemic enters a different stage.
 Thus, the *change points* correspond to a shift in the average transmission/removal rates.
 This is summarized in the vector

 $$\delta_t =
 \begin{cases}